life & food

 Delicious looking whole, raw chicken with garnishes.

-pasture-raised poultry
+pasture-raised chicken

 This is our flagship product, meant for the everyday.
 Truly pasture-raised, moved daily, soaking in the sun, munching on grass, and scratching for grubs—this is chicken as it is meant to be.
 When raised right, it turns out chicken actually doesn’t taste like everything.